odisfm/zcx-core/docs/content/lessons/zcx-user-action.md

 ## Installing the user action

-Releases of zcx from v0.3.0 include a folder named `_user_actions`.
-Simply drag the contents of this folder (`Zcx.py`) into the ClyphX Pro user actions folder.
+zcx downloads include a folder named `_user_actions`.
+Simply drag the contents of this folder into the ClyphX Pro user actions folder.
 The location of this folder is `.../Ableton/User Library/Remote Scripts/_user_actions`.
 If this folder doesn't exist, create it.

 ## Using the action